Badgerati/Picassio/README.md

 * Ability to setup certificates
 * Run cake build scripts
 * Run SQL Server scripts or create/restore backups
+* Can send emails
+* Ability to publish/generate scripts for SSDT
+* Support for Network Load Balancer
 * Extension modules can be written for third-parties